jamesamiller/macOS-Sierra-Setup/README.md

 ## Bash

-Clone my custom `.dotfiles` repository to the local repository `~/GitHub/dotfiles` and run `symlinks.sh` to construct symbolic links from the home directory dot files to the local repository.
+Clone my custom remote `.dotfiles` repository to `~/GitHub/dotfiles` and run `symlinks.sh` to construct symbolic links from the home directory to the local repository.

 ## Specific macOS Preferences

+I don't have many for the time being, and these can be done manually.

 ```bash
 # Show the ~/Library folder